GatzeTech/nRFSnippets/NVMC-non_volatile/readme.md

 Simple library (simple_nv.c and simple_nv.h) to save some non volatile variables on a nRF chip.
-Be aware that you have to set the location your self.
-I'm using the nRF52832 with a flash size of 512kb.
-It has 0x80 flash pages of 0x1000 size so the last page (which is usually alway's free) is 0x7f * 0x1000=0x7f000, this is the base adress.
-You should change this to your desired value.

-For example if you use the 256 kb version than the chip has 0x40 pages and adress of the begin of the last pages is: 0x3f * 0x1000=0x3f000 This is the base address.

-The base address is a define:
-#define NV_BASE_ADRRESS 0x7f000ul
+It uses the last page in flash.
+One page is 0x1000 in size.
+If you need more, you can set the define #define NUMBER_OF_PAGES 1 to a higher value.

 To use this library: